pact-foundation/pact_broker-client/README.md

 # Pact Broker Client

 A client for the Pact Broker.
-Publishes pacts to, and retrieves pacts from, a Pact Broker.
+Publishes and retrieves pacts, verification results, pacticipants, pacticipant versions and tags.
 The functionality is available via a CLI, or via Ruby Rake tasks.
 You can also use the [Pact CLI Docker image](https://hub.docker.com/r/pactfoundation/pact-cli).

 [![Build Status](https://travis-ci.org/pact-foundation/pact_broker-client.svg?branch=master)](https://travis-ci.org/pact-foundation/pact_broker-client)